Artesa/feathers-file-stream/README.md

 app.use(
   "/uploads",
-  multerInstance.array("files"), // looks for files and puts them in req.files expressHandleStreams({ field: "files", isArray: true }), // looks for req.files and puts them in req.body, so that it arrives at the service data object in the create method new ServiceFileStreamS3({
+  multerInstance.array("files"), // looks for files and puts them in req.files expressHandleIncomingStreams({ field: "files", isArray: true }), // looks for req.files and puts them in req.body, so that it arrives at the service data object in the create method new ServiceFileStreamS3({
     s3: new S3Client({
       credentials: {